Lilial

-Lilial (a trade name for lily aldehyde, also known as lysmeral or lilestralis) is a chemical compound commonly used as a perfume in cosmetic preparations and laundry powders, often under the name butylphenyl methylpropional.
-It is an aromatic aldehyde, naturally occurring in crow-dipper and tomato plants, and produced synthetically in large scale.
-It was banned for use in cosmetics by the EU in March 2022 after being found to be harmful to fertility.
+Lilial (a trade name for lily aldehyde, also known as lysmeral or lilestralis) is an organic compound with the formula (CH3)3CC6H4CH2CH(CH3)CHO.
+It is an aromatic aldehyde, naturally occurring in crow-dipper and tomato plants.
+It was once produced synthetically in a multi-ton scale for use as a perfume in cosmetic preparations and laundry powders, often under the name butylphenyl methylpropional.
+It has been largely banned after being found to be harmful to fertility.

 It is also used as an intermediate in the synthesis of agrochemicals such as fenpropimorph and fenpropidin.

 Synthesis

 Lilial is produced by the mixed aldol coupling of 4-tert-butylbenzaldehyde (typically as it's methanol acetal) and propionaldehyde, followed by hydrogenation.

 Properties

 Lilial is commonly produced and sold as a racemic mixture; however, testing has indicated that the different enantiomers of the compound do not contribute equally to its odor.
 The (R)-enantiomer has a strong floral odor, reminiscent of cyclamen or lily of the valley; whereas the (S)-enantiomer possesses no strong odor.